btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ## 6. Welcome to your BTCPay Server dashboard

-You are now inside your new BTCPay server.
+You are now inside your new BTCPay Server.
 It shows in the dashboard that you've created a store and that Lightning Network has been set up.
 The Bitcoin Wallet is still missing.
 You can follow along in [this wallet setup guide](../WalletSetup.md)